 Another one of my favorite spots for a drink is Project Social.
 I recommend going for their happy hour and sitting outside for prime people watching.
 If you’re hungry, the tuna rolls wrapped in grilled zucchini are insane.

 Did you know lobster used to be the food of prisoners?
 That’s right—it wasn’t always considered the delicacy it is today!
 Learn more than you’ll ever need to know about Bar Harbor’s famed crustacean, including how they used to catch them and how they catch them today, with Lulu’s Lobster Boat Ride.
 If you’re lucky, you’ll see some seals, too!

 It’s a bit of a drive away, but locals agree that Beal’s is THE spot for the most authentic Bar Habor, Maine lobster experience.
 The lobster comes straight from their pier and all the vegetables are grown by local farmers.
 Enjoy a beautiful view of the southwest harbor in a fun and casual atmosphere while you wait for your steamed lobster, cornbread, and red potatoes.
 Bib included!

 10. Savor Ice Cream at Mount Desert Ice Cream

 This insanely creamy ice cream is made five batches at a time with real ingredients, and boy is it obvious.
 Mount Desert Ice Cream truly has some of the best ice cream I’ve ever had.
 We went there twice in one weekend and I miss it like crazy.
 My flavors of choice were butterscotch miso and blackstrap banana bread.

 Now tell me–have you ever been to Maine?
 Where are you dying to travel to next?!

-Thanks to Visit Maine for coordinating the hotels, meals, and activities during our stay.
+Thanks to Visit Maine for coordinating the hotels, meals, and activities during our stay at Bar Harbor.
 I was not compensated for this post and all opinions are my own.